poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Setup

-Currently requires Chrome or Opera or Samsung Internet Beta with Web Bluetooth switched on in `internet://flags`.
+Currently requires [Chrome or Opera](http://caniuse.com/#feat=web-bluetooth), or Samsung Internet Beta with Web Bluetooth switched on in `internet://flags`.

 Run the web app up on your dev machine with any simple web server that can serve static files, e.g.: `python -m SimpleHTTPServer 8080`